A First Look at Package-to-Group Mechanism: An Empirical Study of the Linux Distributions: Discussion

 \subsection{Threat to validity}

 \textbf{Construct Validity} concerns the relationship between the treatment and the outcome.
-The threat comes from the rationality of the questions asked.
-We are interested in assessing the package-to-groups mechanism in Linux distributions.
-To achieve this goal we focus on its evolving trend, change pattern, quality measurement, and developers' tendency.
+The threat comes from the rationality of the research questions we asked.
+We are interested in the package-to-groups mechanism in Linux distributions.
+To achieve this goal we focus on its application trend, evolution pattern, quality assessment, and group tendency.
 We believe that these questions have a high potential to provide unique insights and value for practitioners and researchers.

 \textbf{Internal Validity} addresses potential threats to the way the study was conducted.
 The first threat relates to the identification of packages and groups.
 This was done manually, which may have resulted in some omissions, but ensured the overall quality of the dataset.
-The second threat concerns the selection of increased and decreased groups when answering RQ2.
-While we analyzed a subset of samples, the margin of error remains within acceptable limits.
+The second threat concerns the manual summary of group change patterns when answering \hyperref[sec:rq2]{RQ2}.
+To address this, we employ an experienced team and set a two-round labeling process.
 The third threat relates to the topic extracted through topic modeling.
-We acknowledge that the choice of these topics is to some extent subjective.
-For example, different researchers might reach different results.
-To mitigate this threat, we invited two Linux practitioners to conduct the topic selection.
-After this initial proposal, we compared our topics and revised the results.
+We acknowledge that the choice of these topics is to some subjective.
+To mitigate this threat, we invite two Linux practitioners to conduct the topic selection.
+After this initial proposal, we compare our topics and revised the results.

 \textbf{External Validity} considers the generalizability of our findings.
-This study focused exclusively on popular open-source Linux distributions.
-Although the P2G mechanism is important across all OSS projects, our research revealed that it is rarely implemented in less popular projects.
-Furthermore, developers in such projects often lack the time to apply P2G, which may explain the limited application of P2G in these cases.
+This study primarily focuses on popular open-source Linux distributions.
+Although the P2G mechanism is important across all OSS projects, our research reveals that it is rarely implemented in less popular projects (Section \ref{sec:rq1}).
+Furthermore, developers working on these less active projects often face time constraints, which may hinder the adoption of P2G.
+This also explains the limited application in these cases.